rakutentech/leofs_docs/admin_guide.rst

 Command: *compact ${storage-node} [${num-of-exec-concurrence}]*

-.. note:: Default ${num-of-exec-concurrence} is '3'
+.. note:: Default ${num-of-exec-concurrence} is '3' - You can control the number of process to execute compaction in parallel.
+It enables you to get maximum performance by setting a appropriate number corresponding with number of cores.

 ::